-For this tutorial, the downloaded zip archive has to be extracted prior to the analysis.
-The extracted archive contains a readme file and the experimental data QLSR_PAA_beads_modified.h5 in the qpimage file format.
-DryMass can extract all relevant metadata from this file format (in contrast to the file formats used in tutorials 1 and 2), such that no manual intervention is required when running dm_analyze_sphere:
+The downloaded HDF5 file contains the experimental data in the qpimage file format.
+DryMass can extract all relevant metadata from this file format (in contrast to the file formats used in tutorials 1 and 2), such that no manual intervention is required when running $dm_analyze_sphere$:

-'''

 dm_analyze_sphere QLSR_PAA_beads_modified.h5

-'''

 Please open the output folder (QLSR_PAA_beads_modified.h5_dm) and take a look at the file sensor_roi_images.tif.
 You can see the different artifacts discussed above (offset, tilt, etc.).
-In the file sphere_edge_projection_images.tif, you see that the default background correction strategy works for the offset and tilt artifacts, but fails when the background phase has quadratic components.
+In the file sphere_image_rytov-sc_images.tif, you see that the default background correction strategy works for the offset and tilt artifacts, but fails when the background phase has quadratic components.
 Furthermore, notice that for the last three measurements no regions of interest (ROIs) were detected with the default parameters.
-As a result, these three measurements are not represented in sphere_edge_projection_images.tif.
+As a result, these three measurements are not represented in sphere_image_rytov-sc_images.tif.
 These issues are discussed and resolved in the following.